diana-moreno/few-seconds-math-game/README.md

 ```bash
 git clone https://github.com/diana-moreno/few-seconds-math-game.git`
 ```
-- Type the following commands in your terminal:
+- Download the npm competitions in your own repository and start it.

 ```bash
 npm install